JPersson77/LGTVCompanion/README.md

 - *-sethdmi4* - set HDMI input 4
 - *-autoenable* - temporarily enable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
 (I personally use this for my home automation system).
 - *-autodisable* - temporarily disable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
+- *-idle* - enable user idle mode.
+This is a global setting.
+- *-unidle* - disable user idle mode.
+This is a global setting.
 - *[DeviceX|Name]* - device identifier.
 Either use Device1, Device2, ..., DeviceX or the friendly device name as determined in the User Interface, for example OLED48CX.

 Example usage: LGTV Companion.exe -poweron Device1 Device2 "LG OLED48CX" -autodisable Device2